numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

 .. c:member:: PyObject *PyArray_Descr.fields

     For built-in data types, this is set to ``Py_None``.
-Otherwise, if this is non-``NULL``, then this data-type-descriptor has fields described by a Python dictionary whose keys are names (and also titles if given) and whose values are tuples that describe the fields.
+For other data types without fields, it is ``NULL``.
+Otherwise, it is a pointer to a Python dictionary whose keys are names (and also titles if given) and whose values are tuples that describe the fields.
 Recall that a data-type-descriptor always describes a fixed-length set of bytes.
 A field is a named sub-region of that